jemHerrera/kuzushi-cafe/README.md

     - [x] Remove assignments notification
   - [x] Filters - Category and type should be side by side
   - [x] Stats - improve empty state and loading state (currently has borders and white bg)
+- [x] Need to be able to edit custom training partners
+- [ ] Removing training partner does not work (try both custom and real person)
+- [ ] Improve overall performance
 - [ ] S3 bucket and profile upload.
 Maybe supabase already supports this?
-- [x] Need to be able to edit custom training partners